pytorch/torchx/docs/source/advanced.rst

    }

 The line above registers a group ``foo`` that is associated with the module ``my_project.bar``.
-Torchx will recursively traverse lowest level dir associated with the ``my_project.bar`` and will find all defined components.
+TorchX will recursively traverse lowest level dir associated with the ``my_project.bar`` and will find all defined components.

 .. note:: If there are two registry entries, e.g. ``foo = my_project.bar`` and ``test = my_project``